sedona-cms/core/README.md

     }
 ```

-Go to component by path with Save Panel
+Go to component by a path with Save Panel

 ```js
     export default {